matjam/sword/README.md

 ## TODO

--   Need a way to order the execution of systems.
-Render system should go last, damage handling system probably needs to go just before that, etc.
 -   Some kind of event system, so when something happens, other systems can react to things.
 Currently I'm just putting arrays on components to record changes being made from systems, maybe that will work.
 I dunno.